evelyn9191/period_predictions/README.md

 # Period Prediction Tool

 > [!NOTE]
-> **This code was written by Claude Sonnet 4.5** 🤖
+> **This code was written by SWE-1, Claude Sonnet 4.5, and GPT-5** 🤖

-A sophisticated Python-based tool for predicting future menstrual cycles using Monte Carlo simulations.
-Unlike simple period tracking apps that predict specific dates, this tool shows **probability distributions** for each day, accounting for natural cycle variability.
+A Python-based tool for predicting future menstrual cycles using Monte Carlo simulations.
+Unlike simple period tracking apps that predict specific dates and are not very accurate especially when it comes to long-term predictions, this tool shows **probability distributions** for each day, accounting for natural cycle variability.
 Perfect for vacation planning and long-term scheduling.

 ## Key Features

 - **Monte Carlo Simulation**: Runs 10,000+ simulations to model cycle variability
 - **Probability-Based Predictions**: Shows likelihood of having your period on each day (not just single dates)
-- **12-Month Forecast**: Generates predictions for the next year with increasing uncertainty over time
+- **12-Month Forecast**: Generates predictions for the next year
-- **Multiple Visualizations**:
-  - Daily probability bar charts for each month
-  - Calendar heatmap view showing risk levels
-  - Historical cycle and period duration analysis
 - **Interactive HTML Report**: Hover over dates to see exact probabilities

 ## How It Works